TechnoVisionDev/TechnoBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-TechnoBot is an advanced discord bot built to provide a wide array of features.
-It's purpose is to replace other bots as the main source of your guild's engagement!
+TechnoBot is an advanced discord bot built to provide a wide array of features, including a leveling system, economy, starboard, suggestion board, moderation commands, fun commands, utility commands, auto roles, and so much more!
+It's purpose is to make your life easier and replace other bots as the main source of your guild's engagement!
+This project runs entirely on donations, so please consider supporting at https://www.patreon.com/TechnoVision

 <p align="right">(<a href="#top">back to top</a>)</p>